TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Get ALL your favorite magazines from TimeInc. today.

-Shop Magazines: Star Wars™ I Am Your Father's Day 2015 Shop Star Wars: Download and Get Shopping
+Shop Magazines: Star Wars™ Shop Star Wars: Download and Get Shopping

 Find and save your faves.
 Save coupons on your phone.
 Quick scan in-store product lookup.